 True faith, then, makes sure of its ground by giving careful heed to the Lord's Word; and then, asking according to that Word, it has confidence in the results, and waits and prays and watches, perseveringly and patiently.
 "Watch and pray," and "believe that ye shall receive," were our Lord's frequent injunctions.
-He spake a parable about an unjust judge who was moved by the importunities of a poor widow to do her justice; and then inquired whether God, the true judge, would not in due time hear his elect Church, and avenge their cause justly, though he wait a long time,--until his own "due time."
-And we are told that he uttered this parable to the purport that God's people ought to pray continuously, and "not to faint [yield]."--
+He spake a parable about an unjust judge who was moved by the importunities of a poor widow to do her justice; and then inquired whether God, the true judge, would not in due time hear his elect Church, and avenge their cause justly, though he wait a long time,-until his own "due time."
+And we are told that he uttered this parable to the purport that God's people ought to pray continuously, and "not to faint [yield]."-Luke 18:1.

-Luke 18:1. {2}Whatever might be our natural inclinations with reference to from the Scriptures; and, overcoming our natural predilections, we must as "little children" and as "dear children" conform our views and conduct to the instruction which is from above.
-Let us all, there-fore, remember the words, "Ask [in my name] and ye shall receive, that your joy may be full."
+(2) Whatever might be our natural inclinations with reference to definiteness and persistency in prayer, we must take our instructions from the Scriptures; and, overcoming our natural predilections, we must as "little children" and as "dear children" conform our views and conduct to the instruction which is from above.
+Let us all, therefore, remember the words, "Ask [in my name] and ye shall receive, that your joy may be full."
 (John 16:24.)
 The Heavenly Father has multiplied mercies, blessings and providences in store for his obedient and faithful children who will ask for them.

 True, some of these proper and authorized and much desired requests are long delayed;--for instance, the Church for more than eighteen centuries has prayed, "Thy Kingdom come!
 Thy will be done on earth, as it is done in heaven."
 God has heard, but has not answered yet.
-Nevertheless all who have thus prayed for and desired the Millennial Kingdom have been blessed by their faith in that Kingdom not seen as yet, -- but evidently now very near.
-However,
+Nevertheless all who have thus prayed for and desired the Millennial Kingdom have been blessed by their faith in that Kingdom not seen as yet,--but evidently now very near.
+However, other requests--for daily food and for succor in temptation and deliverance from the Evil One,--have been promptly answered.